-Steve and I called, emailed, texted family and friends to begin praying; to invite them in this mess.
+Steve and I called, emailed, texted family and friends to begin praying; to invite them in this news.
 I know there are so many stories we can all share that trump this one - more painful ones.
-I get that, but I also get that when real and raw moments happen in our lives, we need each other to mourn with and pray with.
+I get that, but I also get that when real and raw moments happen in our lives, we need each other to pray with and we need people to just listen.
 There is power in a community that can empathize with one another.

 After the eye appointment, Steve and I tried to carry about our days with our newborn, but then we got a call a few days after.
 Zayda needed a Renal Ultrasound done.
 You see, since her optic nerve didn't develop normally, there was a good chance that her kidneys didn't develop normally either.
 We were told that an eye, heart and kidney defect could mean she had some sort of syndrome.